bpapez/Jahia-Synonym-Search/README.rst

 Query time expansion with a WordNet dictionary
 ``````````````````````````````````````````````
-In order to use the existing English 'WordNet synonym dictionary <http://wordnet.princeton.edu/>', you can deploy
+In order to use the existing English `WordNet synonym dictionary <http://wordnet.princeton.edu/>`_, you can deploy
 this custom module to Jahia and then in the same files as mentioned above configure the Workspace->SearchIndex element
 and set::